The grass is always greener on the other side. I think.

 And then, I cursed him.
 Having discovered all kinds of lovely things and taken many pictures on our day’s adventure, now I had even more work to do, and even less time to do it.

 I should have counted myself lucky to be doing such lovely couple things.
 And yet, there I was, cursing my partner, wanting to spend time with my computer instead.

 The Location Independent Conundrum: It Doesn’t Look Like Work…

 Location Independent careers aren’t easily understood, when it comes to the brass tacks of getting work done.
 Even I still don’t entirely get it; I type words on my computer, send them off in emails, and numbers show up in my bank account.
 Throw in various (unrelenting) social media requirements, and it’s hard for somebody to watch me sit in front of my laptop and actually believe that it’s work.

 But trust me – it’s work.
 Pure, hard, unadulterated, unending work.

-I’m no longer a particular fan of hospitality exchanges, because people I stay with don’t understand my need to work.
+I’m no longer a particular fan of hospitality exchanges (such as Couchsurfing), because people I stay with don’t understand my need to work.
 They think I may need to tap away on my computer for an hour, and then I can explore their home town (since I’m on vacation, right??), and enjoy their company and hospitality.